Today’s post comes from year-round multispecies angler and writer Ashley Rae of SheLovesToFish.com.

 There are plenty of fish species to pursue at Bon Echo and the scenery on these secluded lakes is breathtaking.
 During the fall months (with less traffic than the summer months), it’s not a stretch to think you might have a whole lake to yourself.

 Motorized watercraft are not permitted on the interior lakes, but guests can bring along canoes or kayaks.
-If you don’t own watercraft, rentals are available onsite through the friendly staff at Bon Echo Outfitters, located in the Lagoon.

 As a side note, informative boat sightseeing tours on Mazinaw Lake are offered by the Friends of Bon Echo Park, a not for profit organization dedicated to preserving the natural and cultural heritage of Bon Echo Provincial Park.